Getting started with Flowcharts in PowerPoint

 Creating a flowchart in PowerPoint

-You cand then select the shape, and press CTRL + D to duplicate it and place it at the end of your flowchart.
+You can then select the shape, and press CTRL + D to duplicate it and place it at the end of your flowchart.

-Next, you can either insert a Decision shape, or simple duplicate the terminator, select it, go to Shape Format, click on Edit Shape > Change Shape, and select Decision.
+Next, you can either insert a Decision shape, or simply duplicate the terminator, select it, go to Shape Format, click on Edit Shape > Change Shape, and select Decision.

 Adding element to flowchart in PowerPoint